meganheigh/portfolio-for-creatives/unused/README.md

    👉 URL: `https://github.com/jamesdneufeld/portfolio-for-creatives`

 2. **Open the project in Visual Studio Code**
-   Start by making a small change in `index.htmll`.
+   Start by making a small change in `index.html`.
 Look for the line that says:
    `"Portfolio Launching Soon"`
    Replace it with something like:
    `"Welcome to My Site"` or `"Hi, I'm [Your Name]!"`